 Sara and her daughter Siye (left), refugees from Eritrea, arrived in Saskatoon in May 2017.
 They are greeted at the airport by Nest members Ebtsam, Zainab, Nancy and Linda.
-Nest is looking forward to welcoming more refugee families, including: A Sudanese family of four in Cairo.
-The family, whose sponsorship application was approved in April 2017, are waiting for their security clearance and flight information to … Continue reading Look who is coming:
+Nest is looking forward to welcoming more refugee families, including: An Iraqi family in Jordan: Nest applied to bring this family in October 2017.
+They have friends in Saskatoon.
+The family was interviewed and approved on … Continue reading Look who is coming:

-Nest is hosting a “supper and silent auction” on Saturday, March 10.
-The supper features wonderful Middle Eastern cuisine prepared by head chefs and Nest members Noor Obada and Ebtsam Elsheikh.
+Our Nest Supper and Silent Auction on March 10 is sold out!
+Those who have tickets will enjoy wonderful Middle Eastern cuisine prepared by head chefs and Nest members Noor Obada and Ebtsam Elsheikh.
 The event, a fundraiser for Nest, takes place at St. George’s Anglican Church Hall, 624 Avenue I South.
 Doors open at 5:30 p.m.
 Supper at 6:15 p.m.
-Tickets are $20 and must be purchased … Continue reading Nest Supper and Auction
+If you missed getting … Continue reading Nest Supper and Silent Auction sold out!

 Margaret was the first refugee Nest sponsored.
 That was 19 years ago.
 Margaret continues to live in Saskatoon with her extended family and participate in Nest.
 Continue reading Margaret I